 Note: This article is an updated version of the original article that was posted on August 10, 2020.

-Water makes up more than 60% of your body weight.
+Water makes up over 60% of your body weight.
 Every cell, tissue and organ in your body needs water to function properly.

 Water also helps your body: